kbagoy/kb2024/_posts/2020-04-15-how-to-optimize-business-growth.md

 ## Keep Up With Technology

 While tradition is a good thing to have when performing business, as it gives people a sense of loyalty and stability, you shouldn't let that tradition hold your company back from advancing.
 If your competitors are using the latest technology to help serve their customers more efficiently, you'll naturally be at a disadvantage.
 Also, as older forms of technology become more outdated, or worse yet less secure, your customers may question your business if you still prioritize the use of antiquated technology.
 Keep these three factors in mind when analyzing your business and trying to optimize business growth.
-While there are other things that can affect business growth, these three points will ensure the basics are covered.

-**I can put you on the path to a 6-figure business.
-[Grab my Ebook and get started today!](https://katebagoy.com/work-with-me/)**
+While there are other things that can affect business growth, these three points will ensure the basics are covered. **I can put you on the path to a 6-figure business.[Grab my Ebook and get started today!](https://katebagoy.com/work-with-me/)**